hyperledger/besu-docs/docs/Concepts/Privacy/Onchain-PrivacyGroups.md

 that creates the privacy group is also the owner of the group.
 Only the owner can add and remove participants, and upgrade the management contract.

+The owner is identified by the signing key.
+Transactions to add and remove participants, or upgrade the management contract, must be signed by the same key that signed the group creation transaction.

 ## Onchain Privacy Group IDs

 When creating an onchain privacy group, generate the privacy group ID for the group outside of Besu